Toktogul Satylganov

 Toktogul Satylganov (1864 -1933)

-A great composer, poet, akyn (singer-improviser) and komuzist (someone who plays komuz, a traditional Kyrgyz musical instrument), the great son of Kyrgyzstan and the classic of Kyrgyz literature Toktogul Satylganov played a significant role in traditional Kyrgyz art by making an impressive contribution to the Kyrgyz culture.
-He sang about the hardships of the poor people and he is best known for his songs about freedom and independence during the Tsarist Russia’s colonial era.
+A great composer, poet, akyn (singer-improviser) and komuzist (someone who plays komuz, a traditional Kyrgyz musical instrument), the great son of Kyrgyzstan and the classic of Kyrgyz author, Toktogul Satylganov played a significant role in traditional Kyrgyz art and made an impressive contribution to the Kyrgyz culture.
+He sang about the hardships of the poor people and he is best known for his songs about freedom and independence during the Tsarist Russia’s colonial era in Central Asia and Kyrgyzstan.
+One of the main streets of Bishkek is named after him and he has a statue next to the Bishkek Opera and Ballet theater.
+There is also a small museum dedicated to his art by the Toktogul street in a humble building.
+There is also a large park in the center of Osh named after him.

-In 1898, an opportunity presented to those who wanted to persecute him as the Andijan rebellion broke out, led by a clergy.
-Toktogul had nothing to do with this movement, however the manap (rich man) Baktiyar Ryskulbekov, wrote the charge that claimed Toktogul was a participant in the conspiracy.
-In the same year, he was arrested for supporting the Andijan rebellion and was sentenced to death by hanging.
-But soon the death penalty was replaced by seven years of hard labor in Siberia.
+In 1898, an opportunity was presented to those who wanted to persecute him as the Andijan rebellion broke out led by a clergy.
+Toktogul had nothing to do with this movement, however the manap (rich man) Baktiyar Ryskulbekov, wrote a charge that claimed Toktogul was a participant in the conspiracy.
+In the same year, he was arrested for supporting the Andijan rebellion and was sentenced to death by hanging but the sentence was soon replaced by seven years of hard labor in Siberia.
 Toktogul spent five years in the Irkutsk Alexandria center.
 After repeated attempts, he finally managed to escape and returned to his homeland in 1910.
 Meanwhile, his son had died and the family split up.
-But grief did not break Toktogul, difficulties didn’t destroy his passion to compose.
+But grief did not break Toktogul and difficulties didn’t destroy his passion to compose.
 He became the most famous akyn, the “voice” of the poor people.
 In 1928, A. Zataevich, a member of the Commissariat of Education in the Kyrgyz Autonomous Republic, invited Toktogul to Frunze (today Bishkek) to record his works, where he performed 18 instrumental songs.

 Toktogul died in 1933 at the age of 69 in his village and was buried there.
 A monument was erected on the grave and a museum was opened in the same village.
 His son Babadzhan (from his second marriage) followed in his father’s footsteps and became an artist of the Toktogul District.
 The art of akyn, the great form of cultural representation of nomadic Kyrgyz people, was listed on the UNESCO Representative List of Intangible Cultural Heritage of Humanity in 2008.